MicrosoftDocs/xamarin-docs/docs/essentials/permissions.md

 If a permission is marked as ![not supported](~/media/shared/no.png "not supported") it will always return `Granted` when checked or requested.

 ## General Usage
-Here is a general usage patter for handling permissions.
+Here is a general usage pattern for handling permissions.

 ```csharp
 public async Task<PermissionStatus> CheckAndRequestLocationPermission()